Wei1234c/TCPi/README.md

 ## What is this?
 - This is a Python package, with which you can:
     - Remotely control SigmaDSP through TCP/IP channel.
-        - With SigmaStudio or Python program.
+        - With SigmaStudio or Python programs.
     - Use ESP32 / PC as a client.
     - Use ESP32 / PC as the server.
-    - Can also **read data from** SigmaDSP over TCP/IP channel (with Python program).
+    - Can also **read data from** SigmaDSP over TCP/IP channel (with Python programs).
     - Can read/write **EEPROM**.